MicrosoftDocs/win32/desktop-src/winmessenger/im-dmessengerevents-onmystatuschange.md

 ---
 title: DMessengerEvents OnMyStatusChange event
-description: Indicates that the status of the local client has changed or that a status change was attempted, and returns the current status of the local client. ms.assetid: 'f6137eae-7a80-4c6d-a312-934e77cf0628'
+description: Indicates that the status of the local client has changed or that a status change was attempted, and returns the current status of the local client. ms.assetid: f6137eae-7a80-4c6d-a312-934e77cf0628
+keywords:
+- OnMyStatusChange event Windows Messenger
-keywords: ["OnMyStatusChange event Windows Messenger", "OnMyStatusChange event Windows Messenger , DMessengerEvents interface", "DMessengerEvents interface Windows Messenger , OnMyStatusChange event"]
+- OnMyStatusChange event Windows Messenger , DMessengerEvents interface
+- DMessengerEvents interface Windows Messenger , OnMyStatusChange event
 topic_type:
 - apiref
 api_name: